Schizophrenia Types: How Are They Different?

 Other information that could help you recognize if you or a loved one may be experiencing schizophrenia relates to onset.
 First, note that the average onset of schizophrenia is usually in the late teens to early 20s for those assigned male at birth, and late 20s to early 30s for those assigned female at birth.
 As the National Alliance on Mental Health says, it’s rarely diagnosed in someone younger than 12 or older than 40.

 In some, though not all, individuals who will go on to develop schizophrenia, there will first be a period of gradual change before the more pronounced symptoms of schizophrenia begin.
 This is known as the prodrome phase.
-It most often occurs one to two years before the onset of more serious symptoms.
+It most often occurs one to two years before the onset of more serious symptoms such as delusions or hallucinations.
 Symptoms are often nonspecific and can vary from person to person, if they appear at all, but generally represent a concerning change in behavior or habits.
 If you note any of the following in yourself or a loved one, it could be worth getting evaluated by a mental health professional:

 • Cognitive deficits (especially in memory, attention, and concentration)